 We work in an industry full of pyromaniacs.

 Firefighting.
 Being thrown into the fire.
 Burn-down.
 Burnout.

-There's a certain macho geek swagger associated with these types of cold (or hot) analogies used in tech companies around the world.
-Maybe this is why so few hands-on developers are female and we're pretty much the most non-diverse profession in the world.
+There’s a certain macho geek swagger associated with the analogies used in tech.
+Maybe this is why so few hands-on developers are female and we’re pretty much the most non-diverse profession in the world.
 As an industry we take pride in weeding out the weak with ruthless nerd rage.
 Every working developer has a memory of a failed software project and the satisfied smirk of co-workers who enjoyed watching the meltdown.

 We often promote talented engineers from technical roles to management roles in order to perpetuate the cycle of machine over man.
 These new managers are offered little training and guidance in their new roles.
 We sit back and watch as they manage people the same way they managed machines and wonder why the entire organization is miserable.

 It’s only a matter of time when archaic practices of the past are rendered obsolete because they simply don’t make money.
 It’s impossible for miserable businesses to compete with joyful ones.
 The only reason this type of culture still permeates our industry is because of how few truly joyful businesses exist.

 Would you rather use Microsoft Project or Basecamp?
 Changepoint or Tick?
 QuickBooks or FreshBooks?

 3. Innovation days